sypsyp97/convnext_perceptual_loss/README.md

 This package introduces a PyTorch perceptual loss implementation based on the [ConvNeXt](https://arxiv.org/abs/2201.03545) architecture.
 These models have shown superior performance in various vision tasks, making them excellent feature extractors for perceptual loss computation.

+Please star this project if you use this repository in your research.
+Thank you!

 ## Features

 - Support for different ConvNext model scales (`TINY`, `SMALL`, `BASE`, `LARGE`)